ansible/lightbulb/facilitator/README.md

 #### Presentation Deck

 For a basic linux server automation use DECK FILE HERE and only navigate to the right.
-Going down will take you thru the more in-depth content and workshops of the Ansible Essentials Hands-on Workshop.
+Going down will take you through the more in-depth content and workshops of the Ansible Essentials Hands-on Workshop.

 #### Examples & Workshops